Dally Messenger: Club season 1909

+Club Seasons 1910-1913

 The 1911 season has been acclaimed as Messenger's greatest.
 In 21 matches played he amassed a then record total of 270 points.
 In one interstate match for NSW he scored 32 points (from four tries and 10 goals).
 That record has only been equalled in recent years, with tries now being worth 4 points as opposed to 3.
 He amassed a total of 72 points for the three match series.

+The Coronation of King George V took place on Thursday, June 22, 1911.
+There were festivities all around Australia.
+The prevailing mood at the time was one of kindness, and the Sydney Cricket Ground hosted the first Rugby League match there between New South Wales and New Zealand.
+Dally became the first captain to lead a Rugby League side onto the SCG as he led his team onto this holy ground.

 Recently married Messenger stood down from the 1911–12 Kangaroo tour of Great Britain, leading his club Eastern Suburbs to its first premiership.
 In the semi-final that year against South Sydney Messenger scored 20 of Easts' 23 points.
 For each of the three consecutive seasons 1910, 1911 and 1912, he was the NSWRFL's top point scorer.
 In 1911 he overtook Arthur Conlin's record for the most points scored in an NSWRFL (101); Messenger's eventual total of 379 stood as the new career record until it was bettered by Harold Horder in 1918.

 After retirement from representative football, he led his side to a second premiership in 1912 and followed that with a third consecutive premiership in 1913.
 Easts were given permanent possession of the NSWRFL's first trophy, the Royal Agricultural Society Shield.
 On announcement of his retirement, the Eastern Suburbs club presented the shield to Messenger in appreciation.

+Career Postscripts 1914

 He was awarded Life Membership of the New South Wales Rugby League in 1914.

+In July 1914, just before the World War I began, Dally was persuaded to come out of retirement to enter "The Kicking championship of the Commonwealth" sponsored by the Australian Rules administrators.
+This was knockout competition from all states ending in a final between Dally and Herbert Lim.
+Kicks between the posts from 45 yards out along the touchline and a fifty yard kick from the centre.
+Dally won this accuracy section.

+In the longest kick section Dally was up against the giant champion, Dave McNamara, from the Essendon and St Kilda teams in Melbourne.
+McNamara kicked 67 yards (61+ metres) from boot to landing point.
+Dally, although he had kicked many longer distances in his playing career could not quite make it on the day.